Medal for Bravery (1912)

 Medal for Bravery (known as "Women's Medal") founded on 14 November 1912 by King Peter I, was granted to soldiers for acts of great personal courage, or for personal courage demonstrated on the battlefield during the First Balkan War against the Ottoman Empire.
-The medal is awarded in two degrees (Gold and Silver).
-The gold medal is worn on a red bar, while the Silver appears on a tricolor ribbon (red-blue-white, of equal width).
+The medal is awarded in two degrees (gold and silver).
+The gold medal was worn on a red ribbon, while the silver medal was worn on a tricolor ribbon (red-blue-white, of equal width).